forgery810/fl-studio-alesis-vixx/README.md

 Update to 1.1.0 -> Added functionality including random trig pattern generator, quick quantize, and channel/mixer link.
                    Also, the record, loop, overdub and metronome button LEDs now stay on when in use.

+Bug: Random pattern generator does not function on first channel.

 ## Installation